Mahika20/cryptonite_taskphase_Mahika/Shell_Variables.md

 Flag link: FLAG=pwn.college{QBbD0gP7HFyTGQeltMBiXYad1Qb.dhTN1QDL1YTN0czW}
 ## Challenge 6: Storing command Output
 This challenge required us to use command substitution to read the output of the /challenge/run command directly into a variable called PWN.
-We can use $() or `` to encase the command while assigning it to a variable, but backticks are not preffered as we cannot do nested command substitution with it.
+We can use $() or `` to encase the command while assigning it to a variable, but backticks are not preferred as we cannot do nested command substitution with it.
 So, I ran the command `PWN=$(/challenge/run)`.
 It gave the output as follows:
 ```
 hacker@variables~storing-command-output:~$ PWN=$(/challenge/run)
 Congratulations!
 You have read the flag into the PWN variable.
 Now print it out